doctorfree/MusicPlayerPlus/README.md

 Album cover art can be downloaded with the command `mpplus -D`.

+Convert WAV format media files in your library to MP3 format files with the command `mpplus -F`.
+Conversion from WAV to MP3 allows these files to be imported into the Beets media library management system.

-If you wish to manage your music library with Beets, import the music library with the command `mpplus -I -W`.
-Later add tags and organize your music library with the command `beet mbsync`.
+If you wish to manage your music library with Beets, import the music library with the command `mpplus -I`.

-These three common additional setup steps are covered in greater detail below in the section on
+These four common additional setup steps are covered in greater detail below in the section on
 [Post Installation Configuration](#post-installation-configuration).